๐ŸŒฐ Ohio Eviction Notice Laws

 ๐Ÿ’ฐ Ohio Security Deposit Rules

-• Maximum Amount: Ohio does not set a statutory maximum โ€” landlords can charge any reasonable amount
+• Maximum Amount: No statutory maximum โ€” landlords can charge any reasonable amount

-• Interest: Not required unless lease requires it or deposit exceeds $50 and tenancy is 6+ months
+• Interest: Required if deposit exceeds $50 and tenancy is 6+ months

-• Itemized Statement: Must provide itemized statement if any deductions are made
+• Itemized Statement: Required for any deductions made

-• Penalty for Non-Compliance: Tenant may recover deposit plus damages equal to the amount wrongfully withheld, plus reasonable attorney fees
+• Penalty: Tenant may recover deposit plus damages equal to the amount wrongfully withheld, plus reasonable attorney fees

 See our full guide to Ohio security deposit laws for complete details.